 We’ve come to an agreement on much of our vocabulary.
 Enter Websters, or more currently, Wikipedia.
 But a single word can wear dozens of disguises.
-Bud Light uses the word “dude” to make my point in one of their commercials.
-I love it!
+Bud Light used to have a commercial utilizing the word “dude” in a dozen different contexts.
+I loved it!

 A simple example is how I respond when someone is complaining.
 Generally, I choose not to complain because I feel like it gives those things I complain about more power.
 I’m aware that many others don’t have this perception and the last thing they want to hear from me is, “Everything you’re complaining about you’re likely making worse just by all the attention you’re giving it.”
 That would not elicit the response: “You’re so right, Amy.
 How about I tell you about the fabulous sunset, I saw on the way home, instead?”